 • F5) The online teacher recommends assistive technologies where appropriate to meet mandated needs and address learner preferences.

-• This mostly asynchronous course runs from October 1st to January 30th, allowing participants to engage with the content on their own schedule.
+• This mostly asynchronous course runs from March 2nd-May 29th, allowing participants to engage with the content on their own schedule.
 You'll explore practical tips, tools, and techniques for making digital content and teaching practices more accessible to all learners.

 Course features include: